 The total of its length, width and depth must not exceed 26 inches.
 Gifts that those in charge of the program consider to be too large or too heavy for Christmas Eve delivery will not be accepted.
-It is strongly recommended that gifts not having flat surfaces be boxed before wrapping, since the paper covering objects with varying contours tends to tear when many gifts are packed together.

 A special Santa Claus registration form, which is being mailed to every Townsend and West Townsend postal patron, must be completed and taped to each gift.
 If more than one child at an address is to receive a gift, you are asked to completely fill out an additional form for each child.
 Extra forms will be available at the drop-off location.